ahmedkaludi/accelerated-mobile-pages/readme.txt

 * NEW - Gutenberg Support
 * NEW - Divi and Elementor Support [More Info](https://ampforwp.com/amp-pagebuilder-compatibility/)
 * NEW - Improved CSS Optimization (Tree Shaking)
+* NEW - Google Fonts Support For All Designs
 * NEW - Addthis Sharing Support
-* NEW - AMP Infinity Scroll Support
+* NEW - AMP Infinite Scroll Support
-* NEW - Revolution Slider plugin Support
 * NEW - Photo Gallery by 10Web Support
 * NEW - MEWE social network Support
 * NEW - GDPR Compliance